School of Medicine

 Current Research and Scholarly Interests Dr. Cage's research interest is in working towards eliminating health disparities in neurosurgical outcomes.
 She specifically focuses on understanding the association between socioeconomic and demographic characteristics and patient outcomes following traumatic brain injury.

 Current Research and Scholarly Interests My current research focuses on:

-1) Using optogenetic strategies to stimulate the targeted neurons for brain repair after stroke.
+1) using optogenetic strategies to stimulate targeted neurons for brain repair after stroke.

-2) Detecting the neural circuit and molecular mechanisms underlying the stroke recovery.
+2) detecting the neural circuit and molecular mechanisms underlying stroke recovery.